Earmarking and branding consultation

 Is the branding of horses to be made optional also as it is in other states?
 Electronic tag registered with breed or discipline body provide traceability of animals.

-pip6566 asked almost 4 years ago
+pip6566 asked about 4 years ago

 Hi Pip